patchlevel/event-sourcing-bundle/docs/pages/clock.md

     [documentation](https://patchlevel.github.io/event-sourcing-docs/latest/clock/).
     This documentation is limited to bundle integration.

-## Configuration
+## Testing

-You can freeze time for your tests as follows:
+You can freeze the clock for testing purposes:

 ```yaml
 when@test: